Volkovija, Mavrovo i Rostuše

 Volkovija (Волковија, Vallkavi) is a village in the municipality of Mavrovo and Rostuša, North Macedonia.

 Demographics

 Volkovija (Vukovja) is attested in the Ottoman defter of 1467 as a village in the ziamet of Reka which was under the authority of Karagöz Bey.
 The village had a total of six households and the anthroponymy recorded depicts an almost exclusively Albanian character: Progon Domi, Pop Radoslav, Kolë Domi, Kolë Domi the other, Andrije Domi, and Muzhava Domi.
+In the 1519 census, there were 13 Christian families registered.
+The village of Volkovi in the years 1519-1583 was a derven.
+In the 1583 census, the village counted 40 Christian families and paid 2514 akçe per year to the timar The anthroponyms recorded were mixed Slavic-Albanian in character (e.g Pejo Gjon, Dimitri Gjursan, Stojan Pejo, Kojo Pejo, Dimtri Stojan etc).

 According to the 2002 census, the village had a total of 89 inhabitants.
 Ethnic groups in the village include: